 If money and/or children are involved, however, then the process takes on a whole new meaning.
 A more thorough investigation will ensure that any information gathered can be presented in a courtroom setting, and not be thrown out by the judge.

-Let’s take a look at the best ways to go about proving infidelity in this manner:
+Let’s take a look at the best ways to go about proving infidelity in court:

 Do private investigators make good witnesses?